pkhuong/Napa-FFT3/README.md

 The base cases are nevertheless incredibly naive, compared to FFTW's codelets.
-For tiny transforms, Napa-FFT is clearly not in the same league; however, as cache effects gain importance, the algorithmic edge pays off, and out-of-order Napa-FFT closes the gap with FFTW.
-It can even be slightly faster on very large transforms.
+For tiny transforms, Napa-FFT is clearly not in the same league; however, as cache effects gain importance, the higher-level design choices pay off, and out-of-order Napa-FFT closes the gap with FFTW.
+In fact, it is even slightly faster for very large transforms.

 Bit reversal
 ============